 Be pleased to lay before the Board the accompanying reports on the operations resulting In the loss of H.M.
 Ships PRINCE OF WALES and REPULSE on 10th December, 1941.

-The press of time and circumstances have prevented a more thorough analysis of the operations being made so far and I consider it preferable to despatch forthwith the available
+3. The press of time and circumstances have prevented a more thorough analysis of the operations being made so far and I consider it preferable to despatch forthwith the available evidence, as many of the officers concerned are now returning to the United Kingdom.

 NARRATIVE OF OPERATIONS OF FORCE Z.